SamMolina/note-app/README.md

-# Note App
+# Notes App

-Note App is an web application that exposes APIs for creating, removing, listing and reading notes.
+Notes App is an web application that exposes APIs for creating, removing, listing and reading notes.

 ## Requirements